Whatever Happened To Amber After Shark Tank?

 Unfortunately, when the entrepreneurs revealed they were currently "pre-revenue," the panel began to chuckle.
 Robert Herjavec began the feeding frenzy by pointing out how unreliable even the most expensive fingerprint scanners were, which Mark Cuban also pointed out as Byrd and Shuey explained their target customers would come from unsanitary venues such as bars or music festivals.
 Once it came out that the Amber device cost $1,000 to manufacture, the pitch devolved into an open-mic roast of the product.

-Each Shark went out in turn, citing the product's lack of necessity, lamentable margins, and that their competitors were already installing charging stations in public areas for free just for the advertising space.
+Each Shark went out in turn, citing the product's lack of necessity, lamentable margins, and that competitors were already installing charging stations in public areas for free just for the advertising space.
 Though most tried to be gracious, Kevin O'Leary said with a smile, "I hate this so much, it's incredible."
-As Shuey and Byrd walked out of the Tank, the investors couldn't hold back their amusement.
-"I think that was the shortest pitch," smirked Lori Greiner.
-O'Leary exclaimed in response, "It's the worst pitch!"
+As Shuey and Byrd exited the Tank, the investors couldn't hold back their amusement.
+"I think that was the shortest pitch," smirked Lori Greiner, with O'Leary exclaiming in response, "It's the worst pitch!"

 Amber's light flickered out

 As the Sharks continued gleefully ribbing Amber with its co-founders out of the room, Kyle Byrd and Bill Shuey walked defeated to their post-"Shark Tank" interview.
-Though he acknowledged the Sharks' concerns about the cost and security of the device, Shuey specifically seemed bitter about his experience.
-Standing next to a smiling Byrd, he said "I mean, I would probably go rail [Robert] Herjavec in the teeth."
+Though he acknowledged the Sharks' concerns about the device's cost and security, Shuey specifically seemed bitter about his experience.
+Standing next to a smiling Byrd, he said, "I mean, I would probably go rail [Robert] Herjavec in the teeth."
 When Byrd challenged with a light scoff, "Wow, that's rude," Shuey immediately turned to him and said, "Dude, [the interviewer] wanted me to be honest, I'm being honest."
 Byrd laughed the awkward interaction off, but it's hard to tell how serious Shuey actually was.

-In the weeks leading up to their episode airing, Byrd and Shuey spoke only to The Breeze, the newspaper of their alma mater, James Madison University.
-On their Instagram — which appears to have been started after the taping — they continued to post regular updates about the company, including partnerships with musician Drake and the Mandalay Bay Resort and Casino in Las Vegas.
+On their Instagram — which appears to have been started after the taping — Byrd and Shuey continued to post regular updates about the company, including partnerships with musician Drake and the Mandalay Bay Resort and Casino in Las Vegas.
 The hastily cobbled social media presence was likely meant to help the duo capitalize on the "Shark Tank" effect.
-However, the page would go dark immediately after the episode aired, after about three months of activity.
-Its ominous final post shows Byrd sitting down to watch their "Shark Tank" pitch air for the world to see.
+However, the page went dark immediately after the episode aired, after about three months of activity.
+Its ominous final post showed Byrd sitting down to watch their "Shark Tank" pitch air for the world to see.

 As for how quickly Amber dissolved afterward, we can only guess.
 No major outlets covered their appearance, and the website linked in their Instagram bio is dead as of writing.
 However, Amber's story is not quite over, as its "Shark Tank" legacy reveals the downside of appearing on the show.